tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If a server established a TLS connection with a previous version of TLS and receives a TLS 1.3 ClientHello in a renegotiation, it MUST retain the previous protocol version.
 In particular, it MUST NOT negotiate TLS 1.3.
-A client that receives a TLS 1.3 ServerHello during renegotiation MUST abort the handshake with a "protocol_version" alert.

 Structure of this message: